-and Nadim Rouhana NIAS Alumni and Professor of International Affairs and Conflict Studies, Tufts University, speaking on the thread of Borders and Mobility
+and Nadim Rouhana NIAS Alumni and Professor of International Affairs and Conflict Studies, Tufts University, will speak about the promises and pitfalls of the notion of homeland, particularly in relation to the Israeli-Palestinian conflict.

-The overarching theme of Belonging will be divided into four topical threads
+The overarching theme of Belonging was divided into four topical threads

 Each topical thread will have interdisciplinary panels consisting of scholarly and artistic presentations.